-I just love it when healthy meets delicious, especially when it means discovering a new healthy breakfast option.
-Usually, a muffin for breakfast means simple carbs, a.k.a. blood sugar spike, which is not the ideal way to start the day.
+A breakfast muffin usually means simple carbs, a.k.a. blood sugar spike, which is not the ideal way to start the day.
 But we’re talking about carrots, walnuts, blueberries, healthy fats, and fiber-rich coconut flour with ample protein from eggs and almond flour too.
 This is good for you, get your day going in the right direction, kind of getting spoiled.

 Want in on a money-saving secret when it comes to buying specialty flours like almond or coconut flour?
-Before you buy an entire bag of special flour for a single recipe, check the bulk bins at your local health food store first.
-That way you can purchase only the amount you need until you’re ready to commit to using an entire bag.
-This goes for nuts, dried fruit, seeds, etc.
+Before you buy an entire bag of special flour for a single recipe, check the bulk bins at your local health food store.
+Buy only the amount you need until you’re ready to commit to using an entire bag.
+This goes for nuts, dried fruit, and seeds too.

-Simple.
-I was out of raisins and had a pouch of dried blueberries at the ready.
 What’s not to love about blueberries and cream cheese frosting?
-Well, that was my rationale for making the sub and it quickly became a new breakfast favorite.
+Well, that was my rationale for swapping dried blueberries for raisins, and it quickly became a new breakfast favorite.
 You can use fresh blueberries instead of dried, it just depends on your preference of texture—dried blueberries will borrow some of the moisture from the batter, fresh berries will add moisture.
 It’s not a drastic difference either way, but if you have a definite preference for moist muffins, go with fresh.

-Make muffins ahead and freeze ~ create your own convenience food.
+Make-ahead healthy breakfast muffins to create your own convenience food.